luxfhe/template-miniapp/packages/hardhat/README.md

-# Fhenix CoFHE Hardhat Starter
+# LuxFHE CoFHE Hardhat Starter

-This project is a starter repository for developing FHE (Fully Homomorphic Encryption) smart contracts on the Fhenix network using CoFHE (Confidential Computing Framework for Homomorphic Encryption).
+This project is a starter repository for developing FHE (Fully Homomorphic Encryption) smart contracts on the LuxFHE network using CoFHE (Confidential Computing Framework for Homomorphic Encryption).

 ## Prerequisites